Deploy PaletteAI

 Confirm the deployment is ready to create a cluster.

 For three-node deployments, verify on the leader host that all linked Edge hosts are Ready and the content is Synced in Linked Edge Hosts.
+The following screenshot shows a three-node deployment:

 -

-From the left main menu, select Cluster > Create cluster.
+From the left main menu, select Cluster > Create Cluster.

 -